Winnebago County Walker Recall: A Probability Analysis of Differences between Optical Scan and Touch Screen Vote Counts

 Then we can easily determine

-pt = Walker’s vote share on the touch screens
+pt = Walker’s TSX share

 We can then calculate the probability of the difference in vote shares between the optical scanners and touchscreens: